-Catalyte was able to deliver a defined QA program that reduced mean time to bug resolution from months to hours.
+Catalyte delivered a defined QA program that reduced mean time to bug resolution from months to hours.

-To help the software provider capitalize on these opportunities and continue on its digital transformation, Catalyte defined a QA program from scratch.
+To help the software provider capitalize on these opportunities and continue its digital transformation, Catalyte defined a brand new QA program.
 This program implemented the tools and automated tests to support rapid, automated deployments.
-With a dedicated QA team, Catalyte integrated QA into every team, decision and step of the Software Development Lifecycle from early planning, architecture, through development and operation.
+Catalyte integrated QA into every client team, decision and step of the software development lifecycle from early planning and architecture, through development and operation.